MicrosoftDocs/entra-docs/docs/identity/saas-apps/apple-business-manager-provision-tutorial.md

    > [!NOTE]
    > If federated authentication is already turned on, you can still proceed.
 See the recommendations in the previous section.

-* Determine the type of syncing in Entra ID, and if necessary, create groups for syncing only assigned accounts to the Apple Business Manager Azure AD app:
+* Determine the type of syncing in Mcirosft Entra ID, and if necessary, create groups for syncing only assigned accounts to the Apple Business Manager Azure AD app:
    * Sync only assigned users.
    * Sync all users.

-* Have on call an Entra ID administrator with permissions to edit enterprise applications.
+* Have on call a Microsoft Entra ID administrator with permissions to edit enterprise applications.
 When both of you are ready, see Use SCIM to import users.

 > [!NOTE]
 > Token transfer to Microsoft Entra ID and  establishing a successful connection has to be completed in 4 calendar days or the process has to be started again.